 Getting a Lower Water-to-Gelatin Ratio

 Simmering without excess water is a great head start, but getting enough water coverage to soak and leach the bones is also important.
-Pack the bones in as closely fit as you can to minimise the gaps and thereby reduce the required amount of water from the beginning.
+Pack the bones in as closely fit as you can to minimise the gaps.
+That way, you can reduce the required amount of water from the beginning.

 For a better chance at setting firm, you can concentrate the bone broth to further reduce the liquid at the end of your usual liquid-covered bone simmering process.
 I’ve found this to be a key step for gummy success.
 As you near the end of your usual bone broth simmering time, stop topping up (if you normally top up), remove the lid, and continue to simmer.
 Again, don’t be tempted to speed things up by going too high on the temperature as overheating will break down the gelling proteins.